frederic-perez/AmE-dictionary/data/dictionary.md

 __courtship__ _n_ _Syn_ courting, wooing, suit
 __courtyard__ _n_ :three::hammer: :es: patio
 __coven__ _n_ An assembly or community of witches who meet regularly.
-__covenant__ _n_ :seven: __1__ A legally binding arrangement between parties. _Syn_ agreement, bond, compact, contract, convention, pact _He generally doesn’t buy so-called “covenant lite” deals._ __2__ An agreement, especially one involving a sale or exchange. _Syn_ bargain, compact, contract, deal, transaction __3__ A declaration that one will or will not do a certain thing. _Syn_ assurance, engagement, guarantee, guaranty, pledge, plight, promise, solemn word, vow, warrant, word, word of honor _It has nothing to do with the covenant of Abraham._
+__covenant__ _n_ :eight: __1__ A legally binding arrangement between parties. _Syn_ agreement, bond, compact, contract, convention, pact _He generally doesn’t buy so-called “covenant lite” deals._ __2__ An agreement, especially one involving a sale or exchange. _Syn_ bargain, compact, contract, deal, transaction __3__ A declaration that one will or will not do a certain thing. _Syn_ assurance, engagement, guarantee, guaranty, pledge, plight, promise, solemn word, vow, warrant, word, word of honor _It has nothing to do with the covenant of Abraham._
 __Coventrate__ _v_ To devastate, such as by heavy bombing.
 After Coventry, a city in central England, that was devastated in German bombing during WWII, Nov 14-15, 1940.
 The Germans coined the verb coventrieren (to coventrate) after the city to describe any heavy bombing, and the term was adopted in English as well.
 __Coventry__ _n_ A state of ostracism or exile.
 After Coventry, a city in central England.
 It’s unclear how Coventry developed this sense.
 One conjecture is that Royalist prisoners were sent there during the English Civil War. _“It.s not that smoke-filled rooms are back; smokers huddle in Coventry these days.”
 (Flora Lewis)._
 __cover all bases__